rupertoverall/fly/README.md

 [![CRAN status](https://www.r-pkg.org/badges/version/fly)](https://CRAN.R-project.org/package=fly)
 <!-- badges: end -->

-The `fly` package provides an intuitive way to iterate over data objects using an uncluttered syntax while retaining the flexibility and power of `lapply()`.
+The `fly` package for R provides an intuitive way to iterate over data objects using an uncluttered syntax while retaining the flexibility and power of `lapply()`.

 ## Motivation